gcrtnst/sw-compdocs/sw_compdocs/04_SPECIALIST_EQUIPMENT.md

 An outfit inventory unit containing specialist diving equipment.

 When equipped, it will allow deep sea diving to a depth of 230m, and provides air for 10 minutes.
-The air tank can be refilled by storing the equipment in an outfit inventory unit.
+The air tank can be refilled by storing the gear in an outfit inventory unit with an attached air input or via space seat.

 ### PROPERTIES